geofront-auth/geofront-cli/README.rst

 - The second column of ``geofront-cli remotes --verbose`` result became to omit the port number if it's 22 so that these are easy to copy-and-paste into other SSH programs.
+- Loading spinners became shown when time-taking tasks are running.

 .. _Certifi: https://github.com/certifi/python-certifi